 If you are a private individual and you have instructed us in relation to a non-business related matter then you may have a statutory right of cancellation if the contract between us was formed by any means of distance communication.
-This right arises under the Consumer Protection (Distance Selling) Regulations 2000.
+This right arises under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

-our statutory right of cancellation without liability for our fees in these circumstances under regulation 10 of these Regulations will, to the extent permitted by law, cease as soon as we commence work for you.
+Your statutory right of cancellation without liability for our fees in these circumstances under regulation 29 of these Regulations will, to the extent permitted by law, cease as soon as we commence work for you.
 This cancellation right therefore may not apply once we start work.

 Insurance, Liability and Third Parties

 We carry professional indemnity insurance for the services we provide.
 Currently, insurance is in place which covers up to £3 million per claim.